Italy (geographical region): Italian unification and the effects of nationalism

 Changes to the Italian eastern border from 1920 to 1975:

-After the fall of Napoleon and the restoration of the absolutist monarchical regimes, Italy remains according to Metternich's expression "a simple geographical expression" without political unity.
-However, a process has been set in motion that will lead to the unification of Italy.
+After the fall of Napoleon and the restoration of the absolutist monarchical regimes, Italy remained, according to Metternich, "a simple geographical expression" without political unity.
+However, a process had been set in motion that would lead to the unification of Italy.

 After the proclamation of Vittorio Emanuele II King of Italy on 17 March 1861, the new united Italy experienced the birth of the Italian nationalism and the Italian irredentism, which claimed that the natural border of Italy had to pass on the crest of the Alps based on geographical concepts.
 Furthermore, the environment that gravitates around the Società Geografica Italiana of Rome and the Società di Studi Geografici of Florence was strongly imbued with a nationalist spirit which, during the following decades, will become more and more colonialist and militarist.
 This would explain, as Lucio Gambi demonstrated, the enthusiastic and almost unanimous adhesion of Italian geographers to fascism a few decades later.